Peripherally inserted central catheter: Risks and complications

+A high rate of complications, with about 30% requiring premature removal, occurs with PICC lines when best practices are not followed, but can also be highly variable, e.g. due to patient population, with double‐lumens, EDs and chemotherapy associated with higher risks.
+This can be reduced to about 11% by best practices/systematic interventions; complication rates due to mechanical, thrombosis and infection issues can vary widely and catheter type can be a big factor.

 As with any intravenous line, there is the risk for sepsis – a severe bloodstream infection that can be life-threatening.
 The majority of infections associated with PICC lines occur after a median duration of use of 10 days, and during an intensive care unit stay.
 Adhering to strict infection control procedures, including aseptic technique, when inserting or using a PICC line will reduce the risk of an infection.
+More effective PICC dressing and securement also reduces complications.
 There is also a risk of blood clots.
 The use of heparin to maintain a PICC line is not universal, as heparin locks have been associated with complications, including heparin-induced thrombocytopaenia.

 Other complications may include catheter occlusion, phlebitis and bleeding.
 Urokinase or low-dose tissue plasminogen activator (tPA) may be required to break down obstructions, depending on the type and severity of the occlusion.
 A blood pressure reading can not be taken on an arm with a PICC line inserted.